acs12/Simulation-of-Handshake/README.md

 ```
 node server.js
 ```
-It will start our Kafka-Backend server which is in NodeJS.
+It will create Kafka topics and will connect to Kafka server.

 Everything is set and you are good to go.

 ## Running the tests